 Competition for top talent will heat up.
 Candidates may be plentiful, but the demand for highly skilled workers is already outstripping supply.
 In fact, entire industries like social media, gaming and oil/minerals are already feeling the impact.
 Recruiters working for companies in these sectors are taking bold steps – becoming more aggressive about approaching workers with the right skills, whether or not it’s solicited.

 To keep pace, adjust your approach to recruiting and hiring.
 Develop a “competitive analysis function” to monitor other businesses’ recruiting activities, as well as a market research function to track your target talent’s changing expectations.
 Ultimately, you may even need to hire new talent management leaders who understand how to hire in an increasingly uncertain and volatile business environment.

-Partnering with PrideStaff – Your Best Hiring Strategy for 2013
+Partnering with PrideStaff – Your Best Hiring Strategy

 Your smartest strategy for leveraging the economic growth predicted for this year?
 Partner with PrideStaff.
 If you are reluctant to add direct staff, our Workforce Growth Solutions can help you cost-effectively capture new opportunities, manage workflow peaks and staff strategically with just-in-time temporaries.

 If hiring is part of your business plan, PrideStaff’s On Target fulfillment process consistently refers high quality candidates with the skills, experience and personal qualities to thrive in your organization.

 Whether your needs are temporary or direct, simple or complex, trust PrideStaff to deliver the talented administrative, customer service, information technology, finance, legal support, healthcare or production & distribution staff you need.